We are America’s fastest-growing TV brand and the third largest TV manufacturer in the world.

 Research centers around the world

-We may be new to the US, but we are not new to the TV industry.
-TCL is a globally trusted brand, selling over 20 million TVs worldwide last year and ranking among the largest TV brands in the world.
+We are America’s Fastest-Growing TV Brand.
+As a globally trusted leader, TCL sold more than 20 million TVs worldwide last year which ranks us among the largest TV brands in the world.

-We invested $15 billion dollars to build a state-of-the-art factory where we make our own panels, and build the TVs at our own assembly factories, then sell to popular retailers.
-Being able to manufacture some of the most expensive parts of the TV allows us to pass this value to the consumer.
-Comparatively, other brands may purchase panels and other components from us, then put their name on it causing the price to increase.
+TCL invested more than $20 billion dollars to build a state-of-the-art factory where we make our own panels and build our own TVs, before sending them to the popular retailers where our customers shop.
+Being able to manufacture the most expensive parts of the TV ourselves allows us to pass this value on to you.

 TCL's commitment to innovation is shown throughout our 35 research centers around the world – including one in Silicon Valley and a joint venture lab with MIT in Boston.
 The global size of the brand gives us the unique ability to bring innovation and industry-leading technologies to our product lineup.

 Our partnership with streaming leader Roku has received huge industry and consumer acclaim.
 WIRED called our TCL Roku TV "the first Smart TV worth using."
 In 2017, PC Mag and NY Times’ Wirecutter both selected our TVs as the best of the year and we have been consistently one of the best reviewed TVs by consumers on Amazon.com and other leading online retailers.
 And this year, TCL is excited to build on its award-winning TCL Roku TV lineup.

 Commitment to North America